 Degradation of connective tissue matrices by macrophages.
-I. Proteolysis of elastin, glycoproteins, and collagen by proteinases isolated from macrophages.
+II.
+Influence of matrix composition on proteolysis of glycoproteins, elastin, and collagen by macrophages in culture.

 - Views Icon Views

 - Share Icon Share